-Rizzolo, now 79 years old, suffered serious impacts as a result of the infection.
+The infection had taken over Rizzolo’s life.
 She suddenly became unable to leave her house because she so frequently became sick, and she needed around the clock personal assistance.

-"I thought I was going to die, I really did,” she said.
+"I thought I was going to die, I really did,” she says.
 “I wasn’t getting the proper nutrition.
 Nothing was staying with me.
 I couldn’t go anywhere, I couldn’t do anything.
 I had to stay close to the toilet.
 It was horrible.
 I really didn’t think I was going to make it, I really didn’t.”

-That’s when Sotelo began considering whether a fecal transplant procedure would be appropriate to consider with Rizzolo.
+Sotelo began considering whether a fecal transplant procedure would be appropriate to consider with Rizzolo.
 The treatment carries a 95% success rate for C. diff, but is still classified as an experimental treatment by the FDA.

 Similar to a blood transfusion, a healthy donor submits their fecal matter for testing.
-The specimen is analyzed to ensure it is safe for another patient to receive.
+The specimen is analyzed to ensure it is safe for another person to receive.
 The specimen is mixed with saline and strained to distill its good microorganisms.

-“There are different ways to deliver the transplant,” said Sotelo.
+“There are different ways to deliver the transplant,” says Sotelo.
 “It can be done by inserting a small plastic tube through the nose and into the stomach; it can be delivered into the small bowel while doing an endoscopy; or it can be delivered into the colon while doing a colonoscopy.
 Another option is using capsules that have the transplant inside; then the patient just needs to swallow the capsules.”

 Her daughter, Julie Belli-Nelson, agrees.
 Their tight-knit family lived through many difficult months, desperately searching for something that could help Rizzolo.

 “I get emotional about it.
-We lost her for like year and a half,” Belli-Nelson said with a tear in her eye.
-“Ambulance upon ambulance from the house.
-She couldn’t get up by herself.
+We lost her for like year and a half,” Belli-Nelson says with tears in her eyes.
+“She couldn’t get up by herself.
 She was so weak.
 Now she’s back to being like herself.”

 Rizzolo and Belli-Nelson hope that more and more people who suffer from C. diff will speak to their doctors about the procedure, and that one day it will be used to treat other ailments, too.